Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Once you’re connected to the VPN server, open any other app on your Fire TV device.

-The method above is by far the simplest and quickest to set up a VPN on your Fire TV Stick.
+This is by far the simplest and quickest way to get a VPN running on your Fire TV Stick.

-However, if you want to use a VPN that doesn’t have a native Fire OS app, there are other methods available, such as using a VPN on your router, or your computer.
+If you’ve set your heart on a VPN that doesn’t have a native Fire OS app, you still have options, such as using a VPN on your router or sharing a connection from your computer.

 Do I Really Need a VPN for My Fire TV Stick?

-We believe using a VPN on your Fire TV Stick is very important for your internet security, privacy, and freedom.
+I’d argue that a VPN on your Fire TV Stick is essential for your internet security, privacy, and freedom.

 There are two key reasons for using a VPN with your Fire TV device: